 The yearning for redemption is rooted not in the [Jewish] people’s terrible suffering, rather the desire to do good for humanity is the essence of its soul.

 This, from a Holocaust survivor, was astounding.
-Promoting a universal ethical vision, he said, must be of the essence of Zionism, not only to save it from the moral hazards of violent chauvinism, but precisely because the ethical message is itself the divine word that Israel is charged with spreading.
-As he later explained to an interviewer, the difference between his vision of Israel as “a light unto the nations” and Ben-Gurion’s, was rooted in the fact that without a divine foundation, ethical universalism would not survive.
+Promoting a universal ethical vision, he said, must be of the essence of Zionism.
+Not only to save it from the moral hazards of violent chauvinism but precisely because the ethical message is itself the divine word that Israel is charged with spreading.
+As he later explained in an interview, the difference between his vision of Israel as “a light unto the nations” and Ben-Gurion’s was rooted in the fact that ethical universalism would not survive without a divine foundation.